Helsinki Airport: Bus

 The local transport authority, HSL, runs frequent bus services from the airport to various destinations around Helsinki.
 Trunk buses 570 and 600 runs 24 hours a day and provide connections to Tikkurila and Mellunmäki (570) and central Helsinki (600).
 In addition, night buses 415N and 431N run instead of train services at night, connecting the airport with Myyrmäki (415N) and Kivistö (431N), before also running to central Helsinki.
 Finally, line 562 runs via Malmi to Itäkeskus.

 Coach connections to Tampere and Turku are provided by various operators.

 Until 2020 the Finnair City Bus, operated by Pohjolan Liikenne, provided a direct bus connection from the Eliel Square in central Helsinki to the airport.
-In spring 2020, the service was suspended because of the COVID-19 pandemic, and in autumn 2020 Pohjolan Liikenne announced it would discontinue the service permanently.
+In the spring of 2020, the service was suspended because of the COVID-19 pandemic, and in the autumn of 2020, Pohjolan Liikenne announced it would discontinue the service permanently.
 The service operated for the last time on 22 March 2020.